-NOTE: In Southern Maine, Central Interior & Midcoast, and Downeast Maine regions, projects with a coastal wetland component are strongly encouraged during the 2020 funding round.
-MNRCP is in need of projects that restore, enhance, or preserve coastal wetland resources (e.g., salt marsh, mud flats, eelgrass, sub-tidal habitats, etc.) in order to compensate for recent impacts to these resources.
+- In the Southern Maine, Central Interior & Midcoast, and Downeast Maine regions, projects with a coastal wetland component are strongly encouraged.
+Projects may include those that restore, enhance, or preserve coastal wetland resources such as salt marshes, mud flats, eelgrass, or sub-tidal habitats.
+MNRCP is particularly interested in projects proposing eelgrass restoration or sub-tidal habitat restoration. - In the Central Interior & Midcoast and Central & Western Mountains regions, projects with known vernal pools and surrounding critical terrestrial habitat are encouraged.